What is the PCR test for?

 What is Sensitivity of the IgG Antibody Test?*

-This test has proven to be 100% sensitive in identifying antibodies to SARS-CoV-2 coronavirus at 14 days after onset of covid-19 symptoms.
+This test has been shown to be between 96% and 100% sensitive in identifying antibodies to SARS-CoV-2 coronavirus if taken 14 days after onset of covid-19 symptoms.
 Or put another way, everyone who had an illness that was confirmed to be caused by covid-19 developed IgG antibodies 14 days later so there were no false negatives.
 There are many people who may have been exposed to the virus but did not become ill that may not develop antibodies at all.
 It should also be noted that antibody levels have been shown to drop quickly so if the test is taken a few months after being ill it may not longer be positive.

 What is the Specificity of the IgG Antibody Test?*